 Balance training involves working out the muscles that improve our stability and keep us upright.
-Though the importance of good balance is often neglected, it’s crucial for just about everything we do in life.
-An act as simple as standing up from your chair, walking across the room and bending over to put shoes on depends on your ability to remain steady.
+The importance of good balance is sometimes glossed over, but it’s crucial for just about everything we do in life.
+An act as simple as standing up from your chair, walking across the room, and bending over to put your shoes on depends on your ability to remain steady.

-There’s more good news for those of us with a green thumb: because it involves lots of lifting, bending and stretching, gardening is also a good activity for improving balance.
-(It sounds like an unexpected but welcome perk of investing in our health might be great looking gardens!)
+There’s more good news for those of us with a green thumb – because it involves lots of lifting, bending, and stretching, gardening is also a good activity for improving balance.
+Plus, you’ll have a great-looking garden too.

-And there’s another intrinsic benefit to tai chi: it can have a powerful effect on your psychological health too.
-As we’ve seen, fear of falling is the most common concern among older people – yet, being fearful of falling can greatly increase the likelihood of a fall actually occurring!
-Practising tai chi can help to tackle that fear and boost confidence.
-Tai chi is also about becoming more aware of your own body and the world around you, and this heightened spatial awareness can help to reduce your risk of falling even further.
+And there’s another intrinsic benefit to Tai Chi: it can have a powerful effect on your psychological health.
+As we’ve seen, fear of falling is the most common concern among older adults – yet, being fearful of falling can greatly increase the likelihood of a fall actually occurring.
+Practising Tai Chi can help to tackle that fear and boost confidence.
+Tai Chi is also about becoming more aware of your own body and the world around you.
+This heightened spatial awareness can help to reduce your risk of falling even further.

 There are also many simple balance exercises you can do at home.
-Just walking backwards and sideways can be helpful, as can walking on your toes or your heels, or walking heel-to-toe.
+Just walking backwards and sideways can be effective, as can walking on your toes or your heels, or walking heel-to-toe.
 Just remember to do the exercises next to a wall or chair in case you lose your balance.
-Have a look at the NHS suggested balance exercises for more detail on technique, or watch this 10 minute workout video on balance exercises you can do at home.

 How regular exercise in mid-life can reduce the risk of chronic disease

-Regular exercise is important throughout life, but it becomes even more important as we age.
-A recent Swedish study found that regular exercise is the most important factor in promoting “a high health-related quality of life into old age.”
-It not only improves physical and mental functions, but can also actually reverse the effects of chronic disease – two of the biggest ways to keep people independent and mobile in their later years.
+Regular exercise is important throughout life – though it becomes even more important with age.
+This study found that regular exercise is the most important factor in promoting a high health-related quality of life in our later years.